vanderbilt-internal-medicine/vanderbilt-internal-medicine.github.io/docs/pain-and-palliative/pain-and-palliative-opiate-principles.md

 ## Conversion:

-- Transition between opiates is done using oral morphine equivalents (OMEs).
+- Transition between opiates is done using OME.
     Each drugs’ potency is compared to oral morphine (see table).
 Ex: 1 mg IV morphine = 3 mg PO morphine
 - When transitioning, doses are traditionally reduced by 1/4 to 1/3 due to cross tolerance
 - IR/ER regimens: Consider switching to extended release when requiring 3-4 doses of intermediate release (IR) medications in a 24-hour period regularly.
 The ER medication should treat the chronic